WWE News: NXT Almost Totally Closes The Ratings Gap With AEW In ‘Wednesday Night Wars’

 This week, AEW did win the ratings battle for the sixth week in a row, but this was the smallest margin between the two shows.
 Wrestling Inc. reported that Dynamite drew 822,000 viewers on Wednesday night while NXT drew 813,000 viewers for a difference of just 1.1 percent.

-In the overall Cable Top 150 rankings, AEW came in at number eight while NXT topped out at number 12.
+In the overall Cable Top 150 rankings, AEW came in at No. 8 while NXT topped out at No. 12.

-This is absolutely huge news for WWE as they are learning that moving NXT to cable television was not a bad idea at all.
-Fans are latching on and longtime watchers are continuing to enjoy one of the best wrestling products on all of television.
+This is huge news for WWE as they are learning that moving NXT to cable television was not a bad idea.
+Fans are latching on and longtime viewers are continuing to enjoy one of the best wrestling products on all of television.

-It could be that the brand-mixing going on with Survivor Series around the corner had something to do with it, but Wednesday night’s show was excellent.
-NXT had some great matches and topped it off with a main event bout of The O.C. vs. Tommaso Ciampa, Matt Riddle, and Keith Lee.
+It could be that the WWE brand-mixing going on with Survivor Series around the corner had something to do with it, but Wednesday night’s show was excellent.
+NXT had some great matches and topped it off with a main event match of The O.C. vs. Tommaso Ciampa, Matt Riddle, and Keith Lee.

-For All Elite Wrestling, they likely aren’t worried but do need to be a bit concerned by the low numbers on Wednesday.
-Not only has their viewership dropped a good bit in the last month-and-a-half, but this was their go-home show for this weekend’s Full Gear pay-per-view.
+For All Elite Wrestling, they likely aren’t worried, but do need to be a bit concerned by the lower numbers on Wednesday.
+Not only has their viewership dropped slightly in the last month-and-a-half, but this was their go-home show for this weekend’s Full Gear pay-per-view.